-Server Side Web Programming (QTR 1 w/SSA) COM410 10-201-C-044-00
+PHP Programming (Qtr.
+3 w/SSWP) COM412

+10-160-C-044-00

-Open to 10-11-12 1 credit Hawkeye Community College CIS215 3 credits This course is designed to give the student the tools and the knowledge to program web applications using the web programming language ASP.NET C# as a server side language.
+Open to 10-11-12 1 credit

+Hawkeve Community / College CIS231 3 credits

+Student will develop a basic understanding of PHP programming language.
+This course is designed to give the student the tools and the knowledge to program using the web programming language PHP as a server-side language.
 This course goes over the syntax and usage of the language.
 This course will introduce the basics of web applications.
+Recommended to have taken Intro to programming Logic.